steven7mwesigwa/JspDatabaseApp/README.md

 ---

-This project is licensed under the MIT License - see the [LICENSE file](LICENSE "MIT license file") for more details
+This project is licensed under the MIT License - see the [LICENSE djdk file](LICENSE "MIT license file") for more details

 ## Release History